History of the Serbia national football team: Golden years (2008–2010)

 Serbia broken Austria 3–1 in Vienna in the front of 48,000 fans.
 Krasić, Milan Jovanović and Ivan Obradović scored goals for 9 minutes (15th, 18th and 24th).
 By the end of the year, Serbia played one match in November and one in December.
 First, in November, Serbia demolish Bulgaria 6–1 in Belgrade.
 Savo Milošević, the second top goalscorer of all time in Serbia national team, scored twice and missed two penalties in his last match for national team.
 Serbia lost against Poland in Antalya, in December 0–1.
 In first match in 2009, Serbia made a huge victory over Romania in Constanţa.
 Romania not defeated in Constanţa seven years, before this match.
 On 6 June 2009, Serbia defeated Austria 1–0 in the front of 52,000 fans at Rajko Mitić Stadium.
 Nenad Milijaš scored the only goal, in 7th minute, from penalty spot.
 Four days later, Serbia made an expected victory (2–0) over Faroe Islands in Tórshavn.
-On 9 September 2009, Serbia draw 1–1 with world runners-up, France in the front of almost 50,000 fans.
-Nenad Milijaš scored the only goal for Eagles, in 12th minute, from penalty spot, like against Austria three monts before.
+On 9 September 2009, Serbia drew 1–1 with world runners-up, France in front of almost 50,000 fans.
+Nenad Milijaš scored the only goal for Eagles, in the 12th minute, from penalty spot, like against Austria three months before.
 On 10 October 2009, Serbia made a huge victory 5–0 against Romania and secured placement at 2010 FIFA World Cup.
 In last match of this qualifying cycle, Lithuania defeated Serbia 2–1 in Marijampolė.
-In November, Serbia defeat Northern Ireland and South Korea in Belfast and London, 1–0 both matches.
+In November, Serbia defeated Northern Ireland and South Korea in Belfast and London, 1–0 both matches.